supensa/oc_ios_project5/README.md

 This is a simple puzzle game of 16 pieces.
 User can share at the end his puzzle (email, social media, etc) The application counts the number of moves used to solve the puzzle.
-There is a "hint" feature to help the user to solve it if needed.
+There is a "hint" feature to help the user solve it if needed.

 ## Steps:
 1. Select image (random, image library or camera)